 And of course, she was expected to do her share of farm chores ... making hay, milking cows, and working with livestock.

 Several years ago, she began transferring appreciation of her agricultural surroundings to canvas.
 In 2009, she enrolled in the fine arts program at Queen's University where she's delighted to experiment with different styles and materials.

 The Farm Show asked her to compose an original painting for the 20th annual Prestigious Pedigreed Seed Sale for the Children's Hospital of Eastern Ontario, March 14 at 12 noon.
 She chose a classic barn as the centrepiece set behind a rail fence; both structures have special meaning to her, representing the sacrifice farmers make and the separation between them and urban consumers.

-The Ottawa Valley Seed Growers, sponsors of the Farm Show, hope Emma's contribution will help push the 20-year total over the $100,000 mark.
+The Ottawa Valley Seed Growers, sponsors of the Farm Show, hoped Emma's contribution would help push the 20-year total over the $100,000 mark.
 They'd like to thank exhibitor Secan for making purchase of the art possible ... as the company has done over the past several years.

 Kids Under 12

 Free with Parents